What Is TCP Slow Start

 Although there do exist a couple of pitfalls in using TCP slow start, the majority of use cases are beneficial for preventing network congestion and transmitting data at appropriate speeds.

-TCP Slow Start is a valuable mechanism in determining how much data a particular network can handle.
-Although some may believe that the bigger the “pipe”, aka the more bandwidth you have, the faster and more efficient your network will be, this is not necessarily true.
+TCP slow start is a valuable mechanism in determining how much data a particular network can handle.
+Although some may believe that the bigger the pipe, meaning the more bandwidth you have, the faster and more efficient your network will be, this is not necessarily true.
 The thing is, HTTP makes connections in short bursts which inhibits us to use the full potential of the pipe.
-In fact, according to some research done at Google, a 10mbps connection is only utilizing about 16% of it’s capacity.
-This means that instead of investing in more bandwidth, reducing the amount of round trips from sender to receiver may be more beneficial – which is a big advantage in using HTTP/2.
+In fact, according to some research done at Google, a 10 Mbps connection is only utilizing about 16% of it's capacity.
+This means that instead of investing in more bandwidth, reducing the amount of round trips from sender to receiver may be more beneficial, which is a big advantage in using HTTP/2.